-Which brings me to my next favorite way to cut expenses to travel more.
+This brings me to my next favorite way to cut expenses to travel more.
 Many times, you do NOT need to buy a name brand.
-For example, I will get Walgreens version of Claritin and it’s the same ingredients.
+For example, I will get a Walgreens version of Claritin and it’s the same ingredients.

 We also do this when food shopping all the time!
 Now, don’t get me wrong, there are certain brands I am loyal to, (especially those that don’t use palm oil), but others, I would never know the difference!

 Another favorite travel-saving hack happens right at home!
 We actively look for ways to lower these bills in our new townhome we just bought.